 Want to make your own simple DIY spring wreath?
 Watch this video or continue reading for all the instructions!

 This wreath is really simple to make using faux flowers and stems from Michael’s.
 I chose these really pretty peach colored peonies as well as some greenery with nice texture.
+Other places to get faux flowers are Hobby Lobby, Walmart, and even Dollar Tree.

-Using some floral wire to secure everything in place, I was able to arrange the flowers on one side of the embroidery hoop.
+- Arrange and secure your greenery: Using some floral wire to secure everything in place, I was able to arrange the flowers on one side of the embroidery hoop.
 You don’t have to be really neat about it as you can cover the wire with the flowers afterwards.

-Once the greenery is in place, pull the heads of the flowers off the stems and start to arrange them over the greens so that they fill in the gaps and cover the wire.
+2. Add your flowers: Once the greenery is in place, pull the heads of the flowers off the stems and start to arrange them over the greens so that they fill in the gaps and cover the wire.

 Attach using a hot glue gun or simply slide under the wire (or a mixture of the two!).

-Finally, fill any remaining gaps with some of the foliage from the flowers.
+3. Fill in the gaps: Finally, fill any remaining gaps with some of the foliage from the flowers.
 The dark green leaves add a nice contrast to the peach flowers and lighter green already on the wreath.

 Hang the wreath on a door or on a wall for instant spring-ification of your decor!